Properly disposing of hazardous waste is of utmost importance in protecting our health and the environment.

 Health Risks

-Improper disposal of hazardous household waste can pose significant risks to human health.
+Improperly disposing of hazardous household waste can seriously endanger human health.

-Exposure to toxic chemicals and substances can lead to acute or chronic illnesses, respiratory problems, skin irritations, or even long-term health issues.
+Contact with toxic chemicals and substances may result in both acute and chronic illnesses, respiratory issues, skin irritations, and even long-term health complications.

 Soil and Water Contamination